nonoo/kappanhang/README.md

 be easily added if anyone is interested and has the skills (volunteers needed, as I'm only developing the Linux version).

+You can find pre-built versions for Linux/x64 on the GitHub project page of kappanhang.

 ## Compiling

 You'll need Go installed on your computer.